justinchoi001/LESA-Tests/LESA/features/solutions-repository/LESA - Solutions Repository - Partner - Reject Solutions.markdown

 1. Click Support
 <a href="#OpenATicket" name="OpenATicket">Open A Ticket</a>
 1. Click New Ticket
-1. Select Intercontinental Hotel Groups from the drop down
+1. Select the account associated with this customer from the drop down
 1. Click Portal Production
 1. Click Continue Without Adding
 1. Click Create Ticket
-1. Enter "Solutions Repository Test - Accept Solution" in the Subject field
+1. Enter "Solutions Repository Test - Reject Solution" in the Subject field
 1. Select Unstable with Periodic Interruptions from the System Status field
 1. Select the following:
 	(a) **Liferay Version**:	 6.2 EE